AcquiredSupport/Acquired-SDK-IOS/README.md

 If you prefer not to use a dependency manager, you can integrate the Acquired iOS Library into your project manually.

-- Download the the latest release from GitHub:
+- Download the latest release from GitHub:

     https://github.com/AcquiredSupport/Acquired-SDK-IOS/releases